evandeilton/bdtdfinder/README.md

+Below is an improved README that includes accurate and detailed information about the core class **BDTDReviewer** and its interactions with the other components:

+---

 # BDTD Research Agent & Reviewer

 A Python library for automated research and systematic literature reviews using Brazil's Digital Library of Theses and Dissertations (BDTD).